Two Measures of Inflation:

 One the other hand, the volatile price of gasoline explains why so many people are angered by the exclusion of food and energy from core measures of inflation.
 The chart of gasoline prices below is based on the latest weekly data from the Energy Information Administration.
 The price volatility of gasoline in recent years has been quite dramatic.

-I'll update these charts shortly after the next CPI report is released.
+I'll update these charts shortly after the next PCE report is released.